-- He returned to India and became the head of Anand, a place in Kaira district of Gujarat where he had spend five years as an officer of the Dairy division.
+- He returned to India and became the head of Anand, a place in the Kaira district of Gujarat where he had to spend five years as an officer of the Dairy division.

-- He left his government job and forces with Tribhuvandas Patel and the farmers to start the Milk Cooperative movement in the region registered under the name of Kaira District Cooperative Milk Producers Union Ltd (KDCMPUL) which was later known as "Amul".
+- He left his government job and forced Tribhuvandas Patel and the farmers to start the Milk Cooperative movement in the region registered under the name of Kaira District Cooperative Milk Producers Union Ltd (KDCMPUL) which was later known as "Amul".

-- He worked towards bringing White Revolution in India and executed the programme "Operation Flood".
+- He worked towards bringing White Revolution to India and executed the programme "Operation Flood".
 He was the architect of India's White Revolution.